 Meet the Intore Cultural Troupe Students

 Each day was a struggle for food and survival.
 Now the LEAF International Intore Cultural Troupe has natural confidence, feel empowered, and are inspired to share their personal stories.
-The Troupe is currently working hard to empower other youth in his community through music and cultural activities.
+The Troupe is currently working hard to empower other youth in their community through teaching traditional Rwandan music and cultural activities.

 “My name is Olivier Murigande and I am 20 years old.
 Both of my parents were killed during the 1994 genocide.
 My sister and I fled to Uganda.
 When we got there my sister became a prostitute.
 Five months after the end of the war, I returned to Rwanda to find our home was a wreck.
 I went to live with my aunt, but after a while she died of AIDS.
 Having no one else to rely on, I went to live on the street.
 I thank LEAF International for rescuing me from the street.”